 Say goodbye to malware on your Mac for good

 Remove malware from any browser on your Mac now and stop worrying about your privacy and security.
 You can start by uninstalling any suspicious extensions and resetting your browser’s settings.
-To ensure your computer’s protection going forward, you’ll also need to use a reliable antivirus tool such as MacKeeper’s Antivirus.
+To ensure your browser’s protection going forward, you’ll also need to use a reliable tool such as MacKeeper’s Adware Cleaner.